phpuech/OT_Analysis/README.md

 - force_min_curve_value (pN) type=float
     value of the minimum force of the curve (sometimes confused with minimum Press)
 - point_release_index type=int
-    'index of the point where the cell loses contact with the ball (without taking \ into account the adhesive molecules or the membrane tubes).'
+    'index of the point where the cell loses contact with the bead(without taking \ into account the adhesive molecules or the membrane tubes).'
 - point_release_value (pN) type=float
-    value of the point where the cell loses contact with the ball (without taking \ into account the adhesive molecules or the membrane tubes).
+    value of the point where the cell loses contact with the bead(without taking \ into account the adhesive molecules or the membrane tubes).
 - force_max_pull_index type=int
     index of the maximum force on a part of the "Pull" segment between the release \ point and the return to the baseline
 - force_max_pull_value (pN) type=float